-Meetings of the State Planning Council (SPC) are held monthly on the second Thursday of the month but may vary slightly due to holidays.
+Meetings of the State Planning Council (SPC) are held monthly on the second Thursday of the month: these may vary slightly due to holidays.
 Special meetings may be called as needed.
 The dates for the meetings are set in December for the next year.
-The locations of the meetings are at the Powers Building (One Capitol Hill in Providence) and unless posted otherwise, and held in Conference Room A.
+The locations of the meetings are at the Powers Building (One Capitol Hill in Providence) and unless posted otherwise, and held in the Cornelison Conference Room, Conference Room 2A.

 Meeting materials are sent by email to the appointed members and their designees during the prior week, seven days in advance of a meeting.
-The Executive Assistant forwards agendas, meeting materials, and verifies attendance for the meeting for quorum.
-The Rhode Island Open Meetings Act requires that in order to conduct a meeting that a quorum must be present.
+The Chief Implementation Aide forwards agendas and meeting materials, and verifies attendance for the meeting to ensure a quorum.
+The Rhode Island Open Meetings Act requires that a quorum must be present in order to conduct a meeting.
 If a Council member is unable to attend, a designee should attend in their place.
-Please inform the Executive Assistant as soon as possible who will be attending the meeting.
+Please let the Chief Implementation Aide know who will be attending the meeting as soon as possible.